 - The X-Files episode "Nothing Important Happened Today" part 1.
 A female Super Soldier who can't be killed lures a man into driving her home, forces his car to drive off a bridge and holds him underwater until he drowns.

-- Series/Daredevil: before going in to save Claire from a room full of Russian mobsters, Matt takes out the lights in the room as he's blind and doesn't need them anyway.
+- Daredevil uses the example from the comic book section: before going in to save Claire from a room full of Russian mobsters, Matt takes out the lights in the room as he's blind and doesn't need them anyway.
 This serves to a) handicap the mooks who now can't see as well to fight, b) scare the mooks who now have to fight a man dressed in black coming at them out of the dark, and c) inform Claire that he's there as she knows about his blindness.

 - Dungeons & Dragons has several: